BaddMann/docs/zentral-docker-tutorial_5.md

 The osquery `enroll_secret.txt`consist of a shared secret represented in the **base.json** file We need to bild a simple text file with these ingredients `Shared Secret` and `Computer Serial`

-then final file should just contain a strin in this format
+then final file should just contain a string in this format

 ```bash
 ## Pseudo code example